-- Competitive Purchasing-When the District uses the small purchase method, the District must obtain price quotes from at least three responsible and responsive contractors. - Quotes should be in writing.
-This should include a somewhat formal request that is submitted to three vendors.
-The program director and purchasing department must retain documentation demonstrating the price quotes. - Responsible contractors are capable of providing the products and/or services described in the specifications and/or technical requirements. - Responsive contractors provide pricing information specific to the products and/or services to be purchased. - Cost Analysis is required when using the small purchase method.
-The program director shall conduct a price comparison and retain documentation.
-Also, forward a copy to the purchasing department. - Routine purchases must not be broken into smaller purchase amounts in order to qualify for the small purchase method. - The District (program director and purchasing department) must maintain documentation that provides the specifications and/or technical requirements given to potential contractor who provided price quotes.
-All contractors must be given the same solicitation information.
+- Buy American. - Competitive Purchasing.
+When the district uses the small purchase method, the district must obtain three (3) price quotes from at least three responsible and responsive vendors. - Quotes may be obtained orally or in writing.
+The district must retain documentation demonstrating the price quotes.
+In some situations, a vendor's website is appropriate. - Responsible vendors are capable of providing the products and/or services described in the specifications and/or technical requirements. - Responsive vendors provide pricing information specific to the products and/or services to be purchased. - Contract.
+If the small purchase results in a contract, the district must meet all the requirements related to the development and use of a contract described in the Solicitation and Contracts sections of the policy ARM. - Cost Analysis is required when using the small purchase method.
+The program director or designee shall conduct a price comparison and retain documentation. - The program must choose the most responsible and responsive offer with price as the primary consideration.
+The price must not be based on a cost-plus percentage of cost. - Routine purchases must not be broken into smaller purchase amounts in order to qualify for the small purchase method. - When using the small purchase method for the same items, there must be documentation as to why this method is most suitable. - Solicitation.
+Documentation must be maintained that provides the specifications and/or technical requirements given to potential vendors who provided price quotes or pricing information.
+All vendors much be given the same solicitation information.